-In fact, it’s so highly anticipated that some visitors plan their entire Hawaii vacation around the Lei Day festivities.
+In fact, it’s so highly anticipated that some visitors plan their entire Hawaii vacation around these Hawaii traditions and Lei Day festivities.

 One of the coolest (and most unique) May Day traditions in Hawaii schools is the appointment of a Lei Day king, queen, and royal court.

 Kids in all grade levels learn the proper protocol for welcoming the royal court, and they learn simple hula dances and songs.
 Many students also wear traditional Hawaiian mu’u mu’u dresses.

 Each of the main 8 Hawaiian Islands are represented on the royal court.
 Students on the royal court participate in the Lei Day custom of wearing the island color and flower to distinguish the island they represent.

 It’s a huge honor to be selected to join the royal court.
 It usually means they are a good student in school and a good example for their peers to look up to.

 But, there’s also an opportunity for adults to participate in the royal court to preside over the larger Lei Day celebrations.

 Wearing Aloha Shirts & Mu’umu’u Dresses

-While you can see locals and visitors wear Hawaiian clothing on any given day in Hawaii, you’ll see practically the whole island looking festive in their Aloha shirts and flowing mu’umu’u dresses.
+While you can see locals and visitors wear Hawaiian clothing on any given day in Hawaii, you’ll see practically the whole island looking festive in their Aloha shirts and flowing mu’umu’u dresses for this Hawaii celebration.

 It’s a great excuse to show off vintage Aloha wear or debut a brand-new look.

 Lei Making Competitions

 In Honolulu, the Lei Day competitions are planned years in advance because participants are encouraged to grow their own flowers in their garden.